BachirKhiati/WoltOpeningHours-Exercice/README.md

               * isOpen is set to true;
               * we push an object containing the opening time only.
               * We iterate to the next day
-              * we check that the next day first value is a closing enrty.
+              * we check that the next day first value is a closing entry.
-              * take it and update the object in the previous eteration.
+              * take it and update the object in the previous iteration.
               * set updatePrevious to false,
-              * End the etration and let it continue to the next one.
+              * End the iteration and let it continue to the next one.

-        - average execution time was around 0.27 milliseconds
+        - average execution for time the current json file in .src/utils/input was around 0.27 milliseconds

 Running the application